Jussie Smollett to be sentenced March 10 in hate crime hoax

 During the brief virtual hearing, Criminal Courts Judge James Linn ordered both sides to submit a list of witnesses expected to testify at sentencing by March 3.
 He also gave Smollett’s attorneys until Feb.
 25 to file any post-trial motions.

-A jury found Smollett guilty Dec.
-10 on five out of six counts of disorderly conduct, a Class 4 felony, alleging he falsely reported to police that he was a victim of a hate crime attack in the early morning hours of Jan.
+A jury found Smollett guilty on Dec.
+9 on five out of six counts of disorderly conduct, a Class 4 felony, alleging he falsely reported to police that he was a victim of a hate crime attack in the early morning hours of Jan.
 29, 2019.

 The verdict capped off eight days of a closely watched trial, during which prosecutors successfully argued Smollett orchestrated a phony assault on himself with the help of two brothers who, at his request, yelled slurs and tried to wrap a noose around his neck.